JuliaDataScience/JuliaDataScience/contents/dataframesmeta_select.md

 The DFM syntax, for some users, is easier and more intuitive than the `DataFrames.jl`'s minilanguage `source => transformation => target`.
 The minilanguage is replaced by `target = transformation(source)`.
-Suppose you want to represent the grades as a number between 0 and 100:
+Suppose that you want to represent the grades as a number between 0 and 100:

 ```jl
 sco("""